 - Shorter vs. longer

-If you’re looking for a free A/B subject line tester you’ll be glad to hear that the A/B testing feature is available on the free version of Sendinblue.
-Sign up only takes a few simple steps:
+If you’re looking for a free A/B subject line tester tool, you’ll be glad to hear that the A/B testing feature is available on Sendinblue.
+Sign up to access it immediately.

-- Set up two separate subject lines when you create your campaign
+- Set up two separate subject lines when creating your campaign

-- SIB selects a sample of your intended recipients and splits this sample into two groups
+- Sendinblue has automation in place to select a sample of your targeted audience and splits it into two groups

-- Half of the sample will receive your first subject line and the other half of the sample will receive your second subject line.
+- Half of the sample will receive your first subject line (variant A) and the other half of the sample will receive your second subject line (variant B)

-- The subject line that performs the best between the two sample groups will be sent to the remainder of your intended recipients for the campaign
+- The subject line that performs better between the two sample groups will be sent to the remainder of your intended recipients for the campaign

-Note: Sendinblue recommends having at least 5,000 recipients for your campaign if you want to have results that are truly statistically significant.
+Note: Sendinblue recommends having at least 5,000 email recipients for the campaign for truly statistically significant results.

-To start email subject line A/B testing in Sendinblue, start by creating a new email campaign as you normally would.
-Once you reach the Setup page (step #1 of the campaign creation process), you will see two options:
+To access email subject line A/B testing in Sendinblue, start creating a new email campaign as you normally would.
+You have two options at this point: a regular campaign or an A/B test.

 - Sample size: Drag the blue sliding button to adjust the size of your sample group and final recipient group

-- Success metric: Choose whether you want the results of your test to be determined by click rate or open rate
+- Success metric: Choose whether the winning version is to be determined by click-through rate or open rate

-- Test duration: Set the amount of time, ranging from 1 hour to 1 week, that you want to wait for sample results before sending the “winning” subject line to the remaining recipients on your list.
+- Test duration: Set the amount of time (between 1 hour and 1 week) for gathering sample results before sending the winning subject line to the remaining recipients on your list.

 After that, complete setting up the campaign.
 The dedicated reporting tab will give you results in real time and you’ll see the winning version being sent to the specified target.